-- measure the job then open the curve set in Curve Pilot and add the measurements, - open the curve set in Curve Pilot and measure the job from there. - As the Print Control Wizard generates flexible PressSync curves, you need to first enable flexible PressSync curves in the Curve Pilot Preferences.
-See Flexible PressSync on page 100. - 2.
-Open the PressSync curve set that the Print Control Wizard created as part of your printing condition:
+- measure the job then open the curve set in Curve Pilot and add the measurements, - open the curve set in Curve Pilot and measure the job from there. - 1.
+As the Print Control Wizard generates flexible PressSync curves, you need to first enable flexible PressSync curves in the Curve Pilot Preferences.

+See Flexible PressSync on page 137.